 Newton is not without reason on many lists of the top B-Town neighborhoods.
 Consider all the benefits of living here, and in the end, you will see that you made the right decision to move.

 Your Family Will Be Safe Here

 Are you planning kids at some point in the near future?
-If so, the safety of your children will be one of the top priorities.
+If so, the safety of your future neighborhood and the safety of your children will be one of the top priorities.
 Data from NeighborhoodScout puts Newton amongst the safest locations in the US, and you can’t argue with numbers.
 They show that there are 0.95 violent crimes per 1,000 people, in addition to 8.99 property felonies.
 These results are significantly below the national level.

 The number of parks and green landscapes earned Newton the nickname “the garden city,” making it additionally attractive for young families that practice an active lifestyle.
 Don’t leave your bikes in storage – if you choose to stay in Newton, you will get to use them.

 With Allston and Brighton, You Get Two Neighbourhoods for the Price of One